hackclub/hackclub/workshops/muse/README.md

 Of course you can mix synthesized sounds and samples (and add your own samples)!

 ## Tips on composing your first song

+We often compose by first finding sounds we like while playing keys.
+We then copy the notes from the console and add pauses.
+Try offsetting the notes to form chords (offsetting by 5 has nice consonance).

+In order for the key bindings to work you have to run the program.
+One you first load the page the keys won't make any sound until you hit "play/attach".

 ## Running Muse as a club meeting